Top things to pack for your Japan adventure

 We found a small bag for each of the kids was brilliant.
 Attach a retractable wallet for their train pass – this makes it so much easier when juggling passes and kids in and out of the stations.
 Then they can carry the portable WiFi and a book or games for the trains.
 There are not many bins on the streets in Japan, you are expected to take rubbish with you so I also find it useful to tuck in a small rubbish bag.

 In Japan power plugs use two straight pins, same as for USA and Canada.
-So Aussies will need an adaptor.
+So Aussies will need an adapter.
 Many new hotels have USB plugs for charging phones and portable WiFi.
 The voltage in Japan is 110V compared to Australia’s 240V so you may need to check your devices.
-There is usually no issue with charging phones, laptops and cameras.
+There is usually no issue with charging phones, laptops and cameras, they may just take a little longer, particularly if charging multiple devices from the one power point.

 International drivers license